ainet8infosec/3.va.GO/README.md

     >The docker.image field will give the docker image used, the docker.name field gives the container name, etc.

-Cleanup everything after playing around via `$ sh cleanup.sh`
+Cleanup everything after playing around via `$ sh cleanup.sh`.

-### Approach B
+### Approach B, the docker-jenkins route...

+Clone this repo but run a different Swarm deployment this time with `$ sh Jenksify.sh`.

+JenkinsCI accessible via HTTP at IP docker-machine devnode-1 ip PORT 8888.

-Do A but don't cleanup, instead login (admin:changeME) to the abovmentioned JenkinsCI instance and fire-up the testCI job...!!
+Login (admin:changeME) to a JenkinsCI instance and observe the testCI job...!!

+Cleanup everything after playing around via `$ sh cleanup.sh`.

+Tip: Avoid mixing A+B approaches...

 *NJOY repsonsibly :)*